open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 ### Shell scripts

-You can install OpenTelemetry .NET Automatic Instrumentation and instument your application using the provided Shell scripts.
+You can install OpenTelemetry .NET Automatic Instrumentation and instrument your .NET application using the provided Shell scripts.
 Example usage:

 ```sh